 Ted Thompson began his career in the bowling business in 1976 at the age of 15 working for the Florida based Galaxy Lanes chain.
 Beginning from the ground up in center operations, he has also been a long time Pro Shop proprietor, 40 lane center General Manager, PBA National Tour player, multi PBA Regional Champion, PBA Player Services Director, and even a bowling writer.
 Since 2004 he has been working with Kegel.

-Recently, Ted has been deeply studying topography and the effects it has on ball motion.
-He is also on the Kegel Team helping make decisions for many of the oil patterns Kegel uses in competitions world wide, which has led to further development of Kegel's lane machines.
+Recently, along with marketing duties and performing tournaments for Kegel, Ted has been deeply studying topography and the effects it has on ball motion.
 Ted has a complete and unique understanding of bowling from many different sides.

-Ted also named the world's and Kegel's most popular lane machine the "Kustodian ION" (pronounced "EON" in Europe) and spearheaded the creation of Kegel's Navigation Oil Patterns.
+Ted also named one of Kegel's most popular lane machines, the "Kustodian ION" (pronounced "EON" in Europe), most recently the IKON, and spearheaded the creation of Kegel's Navigation and Landmark Oil Patterns.
 The creativity may be heredity.
-In 1968 Ted's father created the famous Dodge Super Bee logo and spearheaded that marketing campaign.
+In the late 60's Ted's father worked for BBDO and created the famous Dodge Super Bee logo and marketing campaign!